BriianPowell/BriianPowell/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Brian 😎
+My name is Brian, but some call me BooG

-* ⛅ Mainly working in the cloud
+* ⛅ Currently working in the clouds
-* 💼 Full Stack Developer with McKinsey & Co
+* 🔭 Full Stack Developer with McKinsey & Co
+* 👯 I’m looking to collaborate on kubernetes and container based workloads
-* 🗯 Let's talk about AWS, GCP & Azure!
+* 💬 Let's talk about AWS, GCP & Azure!

 #### Socials